 orders-prod-20260420-0000vsbackup_orders_20260420.
 Retention jobs, restore runbooks, and compliance audits all read these names by pattern.

-These aren’t schema conventions in the strict sense — they’re operational conventions that happen to be tied to the schema.
-But they follow the same rules: pick a pattern, apply it everywhere, document it where the infrastructure code lives, and enforce it in the IaC linter (tflint, checkov) or the Kubernetes admission controller so new resources can’t be named off-pattern.
+These aren’t schema conventions in the strict sense; they’re operational conventions that happen to be tied to the schema.
+They follow the same rules: pick a pattern, apply it everywhere, document it where the infrastructure code lives, and enforce it in the IaC linter (tflint, checkov) or the Kubernetes admission controller so new resources can’t be named off-pattern.

 Enforcement: conventions without enforcement decay